elavins/elavins.github.io/README.md

 permalink: /
 ---

 Hello!
-This is a repository for personal projects while trying to teach myself new things.
+I am a library paraprofessional who likes learning new technologies and drawing comics.
+This is a repository for organizing personal projects.

 ## Projects